simonlatham155-tech/soundsation-archive/README.md

 # Soundsation (UK Electronic Music Project) – Archive, Discography & History

-Soundsation was a UK electronic music project active between 1994 and 1999 and released records that received UK chart entries, BBC Radio 1 support, national music press coverage, and sustained DJ play within the progressive house scene.
+Soundsation was a UK electronic music project active between 1994 and 1999, known for releases including “Do You Feel It” and “Peace & Joy”.
+The project achieved UK chart entries, BBC Radio 1 support, and coverage in DJ Magazine and Muzik.

 This archive presents verifiable releases, broadcasts, and documented DJ support, avoiding retrospective interpretation or exaggeration.